-Secure special ballot voting is offered in the returning office and at Elections Alberta's Edmonton Office.
-The elector will be required to show identification to the returning officer to establish their eligibility to vote, but their name or address will not be added to the voting record.
+Secure special ballot voting is offered in the returning office and at Elections Alberta's Edmonton office.
+The elector will be required to show identification to the Returning Officer to establish their eligibility to vote, but their name and address will not be added to the voting record.
 Electors residing in or receiving services at the facility may use the attestation form referenced above for identification.

-Facility representatives that have multiple electors that are interested in voting by secure special ballot can make arrangements with the returning officer to designate a time during the election period for the returning officer to visit the facility and provide secure special ballot.
+Facility representatives who have multiple electors who are interested in voting by secure special ballot can make arrangements with the Returning Officer to designate a time during the election period for the Returning Officer to visit the facility and provide secure special ballots.